 Venturing beyond the plaza by foot is also easy.
 Wide sidewalks and well-marked crosswalks provide plenty of room for pedestrians and many intersections have lights for both cars and pedestrians indicating the seconds remaining to either wait or walk.
 Here is the craziest part for me: drivers actually yield to pedestrians.
 At the intersections which do not have lights, I have never felt remotely unsafe or endangered by a car.
 Drivers always notice me and stop if I am anywhere close to the street.
 I don’t mean to be dramatic, but on the UNC campus, you really need to make sure a car sees you before you cross.
 And, usually, I find that cars will continue driving even if they see you standing at the crosswalk.
 This is the exact opposite of driver behavior in Spain.
 I believe that is because the design and culture of the city truly evolve around the person, not the car.

 During the past week, I have experienced an entirely different life through food, cultural norms and urban design.
 I have also been challenged in my Spanish speaking skills, introduced to interesting courses and made many friends from all around the world.
+I am so grateful and want to acknowledge that this opportunity is the result of lots of privilege.
+I also must thank my parents for putting me in the financial situation to be able to attend school and take this semester abroad.
+I’m feeling super blessed!

 Thanks for reading and please contact me if you have questions about my life in Spain or recommendations for travel experiences.